Zirconium Dental Implants – General Overview

-If required [either prior to or simultaneously with implant placement] to render the bone site[s] suitable for implant placement
+If required [either prior to or simultaneously with implant placement] to render the bone site[s] of a suitable size for implant placement

 The relatively simple surgical procedure for insertion of the implants.

 The 2-6 month period required for the implant to ‘knit’ into the bone.

-When the gum, if necessary, is flapped back to expose and allow fit of a connector to the implant[s] and is the first stage in the construction and connection of crowns, bridges or dentures.
+When the gum, if necessary, is flapped back to expose and allow fit of a connector to the implant[s] which also and is the first stage in the construction and connection of crowns, bridges or dentures.